isabella232/katacoda-1/kubernetes-101/loadbalancing/exercises.md

 Create our second deployment by running
 `kubectl create deployment exercise2 --image=gcr.io/google-samples/hello-app:2.0`{{execute}}

-We then need to check that the deployment is running by running `kubectl get deployment exercise`{{execute}}. and expose the deployment again `kubectl expose deployment exercise2 --type=NodePort --port=8080`{{execute}}
+We then need to check that the deployment is running by running `kubectl get deployment exercise2`{{execute}}. and expose the deployment again `kubectl expose deployment exercise2 --type=NodePort --port=8080`{{execute}}

 Verify that we have both running by checking `kubectl get deployments`{{execute}} and `kubectl get svc`{{execute}}.